ALL Metrics

 • Cluster 4 (Yellow): Benchmarking and Policy Analysis of Entrepreneurial Ecosystems

-This cluster focuses on the comparative evaluation of entrepreneurial ecosystems through benchmarking and systems analysis.
-Its main objective is to measure and compare the impact of public policies on entrepreneurial development, identifying best practices at national and regional levels Balawi and Ayoub (2022) and Stam and Van de Ven (2021).
+The fourth cluster is dedicated to the comparative evaluation of entrepreneurial ecosystems through benchmarking and systems analysis.
+The primary objective within this area is to measure and compare the impact of public policies on entrepreneurial development to identify best practices at both national and regional levels, as discussed by Balawi and Ayoub (2022) and Stam and Van de Ven (2021).
+Specifically, the methodology proposed by Balawi and Ayoub (2022) for assessing ecosystem effectiveness highlights benchmarking as a powerful diagnostic tool for identifying structural strengths and weaknesses, a concept exemplified in their comparative study of Nordic countries.

 • Cluster 5 (Purple): Metrics on the Economic Impact of Entrepreneurship

-This cluster centers on measuring the economic impact of entrepreneurial ecosystems, including financial, market, and business growth metrics.
-The combination of the terms “economics” and “metrics” indicates that these studies analyze how entrepreneurship contributes to economic development through quantifiable indicators.
+Cluster 5 focuses on measuring the economic impact of ecosystems through financial, market, and business growth metrics.
+The combination of “economics” and “metrics” indicates that these studies analyze how entrepreneurship contributes to broader development through quantifiable indicators.

-Research by Leendertse et al. (2022), for example, has developed models to evaluate EE performance in terms of job creation, R&D investment, and GDP growth.
-Similarly, Balawi and Ayoub (2022) propose the Global Entrepreneurship Index as a key metric for comparing the quality of entrepreneurial ecosystems internationally, emphasizing the importance of factors such as access to finance, education, and digital infrastructure in business success.
+For instance, research by Leendertse et al. (2022) has developed models to evaluate performance in terms of job creation, R&D investment, and GDP growth.
+Additionally, Balawi and Ayoub (2022) emphasize the Global Entrepreneurship Index (GEI) as a key metric for international comparison, highlighting the fundamental importance of access to finance, education, and digital infrastructure in the success of entrepreneurial ventures.

 Discussion